penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/tag-groups/readme.txt

 * Enhanced keyword search on settings home.
 * Some refactoring and removed old WPML function calls.
 * Encouragement in system information to upgrade PHP if using an outdated version.

-= 0.39.2 =

-OTHER

-* Search for settings on Tag Groups home menu page.

-= 0.39.1 =

-BUG FIXES

-* Fixed error for elderly server environments.

-= 0.39 =

-FEATURES

-* Improved settings pages with FAQ and debugging options.

-OTHER

-* Updated links to documentation.
-* Refactoring and fixes that are relevant for the premium plugin.
-* Improved selection of taxonomies.

 = Older Versions =